 Although you can’t change your genetics or medical history, you can do a lot to support a healthy stress response and increase the nutrition in your diet!
 The following are four fantastic foods that you can incorporate into your diet to help support your hair wellness and delay the gray.
-Plus, what you should use to support your hair’s health as you age.
+Plus, what products you should use to prevent and combat gray hair as you age.

 Foods to Eat to Delay Gray Hair

 Add these four foods to your diet to help support your hair as you age:

 This delicious Mediterranean dip is a powerhouse for your hair health and can support delaying premature graying.

 Chickpeas are incredibly high in folate or vitamin B-9, which is important because a deficiency in B-9 has been associated with early graying.
 This is because B-9 is important for the production of methionine, an amino acid that's essential for hair color.
 Folate also helps with the production of DNA and RNA.

 Another beneficial ingredient in hummus is tahini, which is an excellent source of copper, containing nearly 30% of your recommended daily value in just one tablespoon.
 Copper plays a number of crucial roles when it comes to your hair health.
 It helps your body metabolize iron, supports energy production and supports melanin production.
 Having enough copper in your diet can ensure that these important processes are preserved as you age.